 Botswana has the largest number of savanna elephants in Africa today.
-While most African elephant populations have decreased due to poaching, urban expansion and landscape fragmentation, the elephant population in an around 115,000 square kilometers range in northern Botswana has remained stable.
+While most African elephant populations have decreased due to poaching, urban expansion and landscape fragmentation, the elephant population in and around 115,000 square kilometres range in northern Botswana has remained stable.

-Botswana is now home to around 130,000 elephant.
-This is more than 33 percent of the current savanna elephant population.
-That is in sharp contrast to less than three percent of the African savanna elephants living in Botswana fifty years ago.
+Botswana is now home to around 130,000 elephants.
+This is more than 33 per cent of the current savanna elephant population.
+That is in sharp contrast to less than three per cent of the African savanna elephants living in Botswana fifty years ago.
 Plummeting elephant populations elsewhere and the safety provided by Botswana has attracted a steady migration from neighboring countries, where expanding rural communities and rising poaching levels are putting regional elephants under increased pressure and stress.

 Once upon a time… in Botswana.

 The recent history of elephants in Botswana has taken on a greater significance for the future of elephants in Africa.

 In his chapter, ‘Making a safe haven’, in a book that he co-authored with Don Pinnock, The Last Elephants (2019), Colin Bell tells a history of elephants in Botswana.